Adnanshoaib/6-month-Data-Sci-and-AI/SQL/SQL Notes.md

 It contains all the field values for one item/person.
 # Basic Querying :-
 - Create Database :-

-  -The CREATE DATABASE command is used to make a new DATABASE.
+  - The CREATE DATABASE command is used to make a new DATABASE.
   - Syntax :- CREATE DATABASE databasename;